 To Te Matawai Hut, the good uphill track heads SSW from Girdlestone Saddle, and in less than 1 hour the small knob will be reached where it joins the track running from Te Matawai to Pukematawai.
 Turn R down into the scrub, and Te Matawai Hut should be reached 75 minutes from Girdlestone Saddle.

 Down: Twenty minutes towards Pukematawai from the hut is the Girdlestone Saddle turn-off, and the well-marked and gently padded track drops to Girdlestone Saddle 50 minutes from the hut.
-There is a blank metal fingerpointer at the saddle, but the junction is not otherwise well marked.
-The track branching SE to the Mangahao is well cut, but that heading NW to the South Ohau is only lightly defined.
+The saddle is clearly marked by a DOC sign.
+The track branching SE to the Mangahao is well cut, but that heading NW to the South Ōhau is only lightly defined.

-The 'Yeates 600' (feet) is the abrupt climb behind South Ohau Hut where the trail climbs steeply for 35 minutes before suddenly easing off.
-The spur turns R and rises more gently for the remainder of the Yeates Track to meet the track from Butcher Saddle at point 810, about 75 minutes from South Ohau Hut.
+The 'Yeates 600' (feet) is the abrupt climb behind South Ōhau Hut where the trail climbs steeply for 35 minutes before suddenly easing off.
+The spur turns R and rises more gently for the remainder of the Yeates Track to meet the track from Butcher Saddle at .810, about 75 minutes from South Ōhau Hut.
 Te Matawai Hut is about 35 minutes from this junction, just beyond the huge helicopter clearing.
-This hut sleeps 60 or so.
+This hut sleeps 20 or more.
 About 2 hours in total.

-From here one may drop into the upper Otaki in 30 minutes; and the best sidling of these falls is on the TR.
+From here one may drop into the upper Ōtaki in 30 minutes, sidling the falls on the TR.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.